dfamonteiro/blog/blog/content/posts/production-load-generator.md

 #### LineEquipment

-The `LineEquipment` class is the core building block of the `LineLoadGenerator`: it represents a singular piece of equipment in a manufacturing line: a conveyor belt, a P&P machine, an SMT oven, etc. It has three core properties: the **name**, the **number of inputs** and the **number of outputs**.
-The outputs of a `LineEquipment` object are the inputs of _another_ `LineEquipment` object - this linking of inputs to outputs is transparent to the `LineEquipment` and is entirely managed by the `LineLoadGenerator`.
+The `LineEquipment` class is the core building block of the `LineLoadGenerator`: it represents a singular piece of equipment in a manufacturing line (i.e. a conveyor belt, a P&P machine, an SMT oven, etc).
+It has three core properties: the **name**, the **number of inputs** and the **number of outputs**.
+The outputs of one `LineEquipment` object are the inputs of another `LineEquipment` object.[^4]

+[^4]: This linking of inputs to outputs is transparent to the `LineEquipment` and is entirely managed by the `LineLoadGenerator`.

-The `LineEquipment` is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implements the `RunAsync` method.
+The `LineEquipment` class is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implements the `RunAsync` method.
 This method governs the behaviour of the line equipment you are trying to emulate and is expected to run for the duration of the load test.

 Here is example of how a `LineEquipment` subclass looks like in practice: